Contributing to Celeritas

 Development prerequisites

 Create a fork of the Celeritas repository.
-You should clone this fork locally to your development machine as the “origin”, and it’s a good idea to add the main celeritas-project repository as an “upstream” so that you can apply changes from the main codebase as you work.
+You should clone this fork locally to your development machine as the “origin”, and it’s a good idea to add the main celeritas-project repository as an “upstream” so that you can merge changes from the main codebase as you work.

 A mostly consistent set of decorations (separators, Doxygen comment structure, etc.) are used throughout the code, so try to make new files look like existing ones.
 Use the celeritas-gen.py script (in the scripts/dev directory) to generate skeletons for new files, and use existing source code as a guide for how to structure the decorations.